COSC-499-W2025/capstone-project-team-9/docs/logs/KevinZhang/Kevinlog.md

 - Continue debugging and improving modular documentation for new components.
 <img width="1264" height="649" alt="image" src="https://github.com/user-attachments/assets/99d1732f-24ec-4eab-98d6-abc185463379" />

+# **What I Did This Week - Week 11**
+This week is Reading break, I did not do anything.

 # **What I Did This Week – Week 12**

 ## **Overview**